QITAOHOU/rl_reach/README.md

 python evaluate_policy.py --exp-id 99 --n-eval-steps 1000 --log-info 0 --plot-dim 0 --render 0
 ```

-If `--log-info` was enabled during evalution, it is possible to plot some useful information as shown in the plot below.
+If `--log-info` was enabled during evaluation, it is possible to plot some useful information as shown in the plot below.
 ```bash
 python scripts/plot_episode_eval_log.py --exp-id 99
 ```

 Environment evaluation plot: